inssein/inssein.com/content/blog/aws-cloud9-vs-code-remote/index.md

 ## Hello World

-Now that you are connect to the Cloud 9 environment via Visual Studio Code, I am going to show you two small examples.
+Now that you are connected to the Cloud 9 environment via Visual Studio Code, I am going to show you two small examples.

 First, let's edit the `index.html` file we created in the first blog post.